Introducing Bone & Joint Now - 24/7 Chat

 • Fusions

-Bone & Joint’s Surgical Center is the first orthopedic center in North Central Wisconsin to offer Stryker’s Mako Robotic-Arm Assisted Technology for total knee and total hip joint replacement procedures.
-Robotic technology combines computer-generated precision with the skill and expertise and talent of Bone & Joint’s orthopedic surgeons.
-When undergoing a robotics-arm assisted joint replacement, studies have indicated patients can experience:
+Bone & Joint’s surgical center is the first orthopedic center in North Central Wisconsin to offer Stryker’s Mako Robotic-Arm Assisted Technology for total knee and total hip joint replacement procedures.
+Robotic technology combines computer-generated precision with the skill, expertise and talent of Bone & Joint’s orthopedic surgeons.

 • Faster recovery times